-Our members, who come from diverse backgrounds, experiences and beliefs, bring a great depth of understanding, expertise and compassion to their service.
+Members, come from diverse backgrounds, experiences and beliefs, and bring a great depth of understanding, expertise and compassion to their service.
 They are an integral part of the communities in which they live and work.

 “No work of charity is foreign to the Society”